plaut/plaut.github.io/fisheye_tutorial/index.md

 ## Extrinsic rotation
 Fisheye cameras on vehicles are often installed tilted downwards towards the ground, unlike perspective cameras which are always installed upright in vehicles.
 This may be because in the past, fisheye cameras were used for tasks where the area close to the ground is especially important, such as parking assist systems and rear pedestrian alert systems.
 Another reason may be that fisheye images look deformed and unnatural whether they are tilted or upright, unlike perspective images who look natural when they are upright but not when they are tilted and more easily convince engineers to install them upright.

-The tilt in the WoodScape sample above is evident in the warped image in that straight vertical lines in the 3D world appear to tilt towards the right when they are in the right half of the image and towards the left when they are in the left half of the image.
+The tilt in the WoodScape sample above is evident in the warped image above in that straight vertical lines in the 3D world appear to tilt towards the right when they are in the right half of the image and towards the left when they are in the left half of the image.

 When warping the fisheye image to a perspective image, we can simulate an upright pinhole camera whose optical axis is parallel to the ground instead of in the same direction as the optical axis of the physical fisheye camera:

 ![](img/woodscape3.png)

-Now vertical lines in the 3D world appear as vertical lines in the image, but a large part of the warped image is mapped from outside the field of view of the fisheye image, which is wasteful.
+Now vertical lines in the 3D world appear as vertical lines in the image, but a large part of the warped image is mapped from outside the FoV of the fisheye image, which is wasteful.
 We should change the principal point to account for the extrinsic rotation:

 ![](img/woodscape4.png)